Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/bitwise-operator-visualization/README.md

     return table
 ```

-The function yields the following, for example:
+The function yields something like the following:

 ```python
 print(bitwise_table(0, 5, '&'))